Climber1705/habitat-simulation/README.md

 ## Improvements
 Future improvements and features include:
 - Add a section to show the number of each infected species.
+- See the average characteristic of each species.
 - Additional species-specific traits (e.g., movement patterns, field of view).
 - Seasonal changes affecting food availability and survival rates.